jemunro/wehi-nextflow-training/module_3/README.md

 **Implicit Variables**:
 * A number of variables are available in all nextflow scripts:
 * `params`: map storing workflow parameters
-* `projectDir`: A string variable of the directory containing the nextflow script being run.
-Useful for accessing workflow resource files.
+* `projectDir`: A string variable of the directory containing the nextflow script being run - useful for accessing workflow resource files
+* `launchDir`: A string variable of the directory containing the nextflow script was run from
 * See https://www.nextflow.io/docs/latest/script.html#implicit-variables

 **Files**:
-   * For creating `file` type variables, nextflow defines the function `file()`
+   * For creating `file` type variables, nextflow provides the function `file()`
-   * This must be used to exlicity convert a filepath string into a file object before passing to a process
+   * This must be used to convert a filepath string into a file object before passing to a process
    * We can use the `checkIfExists` optional argument to make sure the file exists:
       ```groovy
       input = file('/path/to/my_file.txt', checkIfExists: true)